 Your doctor will most likely prescribe a single dose of liquid radioactive iodine, which calms down your thyroid gland.
 Often the thyroid then becomes underactive.
 Up to half of patients who receive radioactive iodine treatments for an overactive thyroid develop permanent hypothyroidism within a year of therapy.
 Such patients may have to take replacement thyroid hormone.
 Alternatively, your doctor may give you thyroid depressive medication.
 Your doctor may also prescribe beta-blockers to help slow a rapid heartbeat.
 If drug treatment fails, you may need surgery to remove part of your thyroid.
 If so, you will need to take replacement thyroid hormone.

 Complementary and Alternative Therapies

 Alternative therapies may be effective at minimizing symptoms of mild thyroid dysfunction.
-Keep your doctors informed about any complementary treatments you are taking.
-Some complementary and alternative therapies can interfere with conventional medical therapies.
+Keep your doctors informed about any complementary or alternative treatment (CAM) you are taking.
+Some CAM therapies can interfere with conventional medical therapies.
 Work with a provider who is knowledgeable in complementary medicine to find the right mix of treatments for you.
 If you are pregnant, or thinking about becoming pregnant, do not use any CAM therapies unless directed to do so by your physician.

 Nutrition and Supplements